Overcoming the fear of weight gain…

 However, there is sometimes a shadow that can come hurtling over…

 “but what about my weight?
-If I fulfil my hunger and try to foster a normal relationship with food, I will just end up eating all the time.
+If I fulfill my hunger and try to foster a normal relationship with food, I will just end up eating all the time.
 This will just lead to weight gain, which frustrates me and makes me question whether that is the adequate pathway.”

 By now you might have felt that you can’t keep going the way you are.